Empowering Communities in Africa

 The pre-schools are run by 27 Malawian teachers who are full of enthusiasm.
 They teach basic English and maths including the alphabet, numbers, days of the week and months of the year as well as basic hygiene such as how to wash their hands etc. Song and dance is a big part of any pre-school day too.

+It is all about empowering communities in Africa.
 Click on Kimi’s photo to read more about the Pre-school project.